 Does lavender die in the winter?
 That depends largely on where you live and the type of lavender plant you choose.
 Herbaceous perennials die back to the ground in the winter and come back to life with the bright, warm days of spring.
-Lavender is a woody perennial, so it does continue to grow from year to year, but the stems remain upright through the winter in preparation for new spring growth.
-With proper care and pruning, lavender will survive in the garden for years to come.
+Lavender (Lavandula spp.) is a woody perennial, so it does continue to grow from year to year, but the stems remain upright through the winter in preparation for new spring growth.
+With proper care and pruning, lavender will survive in the garden for years to come within its hardiness range.

-Lavender goes dormant during winter but can survive and grow as a perennial in many zones.
+Lavender can survive and grow as a perennial, retaining its foliage, in many plant hardiness zones.

 Lavender Plant Varieties

 Growing a lavender plant that's hardy in your zone allows it to survive the winter without dying.
-English lavender (Lavandula angustifolia) is hardy in USDA Zone 5 and warmer, allowing it to survive the winter in many areas.
+English lavender (Lavandula angustifolia) is hardy in USDA plant hardiness zones 5 through 9, allowing it to survive the winter in these areas.
 Other varieties aren't as hardy.
-Spanish lavender (Lavandula stoechas) and French lavender (Lavandula dentata) are only hardy to zone 8.
+Spanish lavender (Lavandula stoechas) and French lavender (Lavandula dentata) are only hardy in zones 8 and 9.
 In colder climates, they can be grown as annual plants, or you can bring them indoors for the winter if they're potted.

 Planting and Soil Conditions

-Lavender needs well-drained, alkaline soil, full sun and limited organic matter added to the bed.
-Use a soil pH tester to determine if your soil is alkaline.
+Lavender needs well-drained, neutral to alkaline soil pH, full sun and limited organic matter added to the bed.
+Use a soil pH tester to determine if your soil is acid.
 To increase the pH level and increase alkalinity, add a small amount of lime around the base of the plants, or dig wood ash into the garden.
 Amend clay soil to allow for good drainage.
 Lavender is a drought-tolerant plant and the addition of mulches can increase dampness and promote fungal disease.

 Rooting New Plants